sajidhamdard/learnjavascript/Interview Questions/interview-questions-hindi.md

 ### What is for of loop  ?
-For of loop  is a type of loop which is used to iterate over iterable objects like arrays, strings, maps or sets.
-It allows you to loop through each item in the object without having to worry about index numbers.

-In Hinglish:
 For of loop javascript mein ek tarah ka loop hai jo iterable objects jaise arrays, strings, maps ya sets mein iterate karne ke liye istemal kiya jata hai.
 Ye aapko object ke har item se loop karne ki anumati deta hai bina index number ki chinta kiye.